-As of May 2019, PH Insulation had made more than 5 million square meters of sandwich panels with PIR Premier and over 5 thousand tons of polyol systems.
+As of January 2025, PH Insulation had made for its clients more than 30,2 million square meters sandwich panels with PIR Premier and over 32 thousand tons of PIR-system.

-Currently PH Insulation manufactures panels and doors with PU insulation for more than two thousand companies annually in 15 countries around the world.
+Currently PH Insulation manufactures panels and doors with PU insulation for more than 2 800 companies annually in 27 countries around the world.

 WHAT IS THE SECRET OF PIR PREMIER PANELS?

 PIR Premier blend is manufactured with attention to all the special features of Pu.Ma continuous lines (Italy) installed at PH Insulation.
 Immediate integration with further production processes makes the system unique.